-Alexa apps, called skills, can do a number of things.
+Alexa apps, called Skills, can do a number of things.
 Some are purely for entertainment and don't add much practical value to Alexa, but plenty do.
-Here are 10 of them that you'll probably find pretty useful.
+Here are 10 of Alexa Skills that you'll probably find pretty useful.

 Are you constantly misplacing your phone?
 We all do it from time to time, and if there isn't someone else around to call it you might be searching for a while.
 That problem is a thing of the past with Where'sMyPhone.